What is Reimer Tiemann Reaction?

 Reimer Tiemann Reaction Mechanism

-The mechanism of Reimer Tiemann Reaction can be explained in 9 major steps:
+The mechanism of Reimer Tiemann Reaction can be explained in the below-given steps:

 - The chloroform is deprotonated by the strongly basic aqueous hydroxide solution, giving the chloroform carbanion.